patrickdemers6/phantom-fleet/README.md

 - Improve testing
 - Improve documentation for crafting messages
-- Expose a REST API for sending commands
+- Have a web interface to interact with API